 Keiser University's Bachelor of Arts degree in Business Administration focuses on a more in-depth study of the functional areas of business, communication skills, ethical business practices and technology skills needed in today's global business environment.
 The program offers various concentrations that allow students to specialize in a specific business discipline to enhance their career opportunities within that field, such as: Management, Hospitality Management, Human Resource Management, International Business, Marketing, Finance, or Transportation and Logistics.
 Concentrations in Entrepreneurship and Equine Studies are offered at the Flagship campus only.
+The Entrepreneurship concentration is also offered by the Fort Lauderdale eCampus Latin Division.
 The program includes opportunities for students to apply skills and knowledge learned throughout the program.